Algeria’s Alexandre Oukidja: We are motivated for Africa Cup of Nations | Goal.com

 Djamel Belmadi’s men are currently camped in Qatar ahead of their departure to the African showpiece in Egypt.

-The Metz shot-stopper is pleased with their preparation for the tournament and believed they are inspired to perform in the competition.
+The Metz shot-stopper is pleased with their preparation for the tournament and believes they are inspired to perform in the competition.

 "I think we worked very well in Sidi Moussa with coach Belmadi and Bouras.
 The atmosphere was too good.
 In fact, we all work for the same purpose, which explains this motivation,” Oukidja told FAF website.